listener-js/listener/docs/README.md

 Turn existing class functions into event listeners with minimal changes.

-No type definitions outside of usual function definitions.
+No extra type definitions outside of usual function definitions.

 Extra "boilerplate" functions only necessary on setup, not during usage.